Skip to main content

 For the resource type facet, the behavior is the same for local/CDI:

-• For blended searches, both local and CDI records are included in the same facet count and both are returned when the user selects the CDI attribute facet value.
+• For blended searches, local and CDI records are included in the same facet count and both are returned when the user selects the CDI attribute facet value.

 • For local, in case the same code is defined as a local resource type, the PNX will look similar to the following: